Join AARP today. Get instant access to discounts, programs, services and the information you need to benefit every area of your life.

 En español | Medicare does not pay for the type of comprehensive exam that most people think of as a “physical.”
 But it does cover a one-time “Welcome to Medicare” checkup during your first year after enrolling in Part B and, later on, an annual wellness visit that is intended to keep track of your health.

-Both services are optional.
-You do not need to have had a “Welcome to Medicare” checkup to qualify for later wellness visits; but Medicare won’t pay for a wellness visit during your first 12 months in Part B.
+Both the initial and annual visits are optional.
+You do not need to have had a “Welcome to Medicare” checkup to qualify for later wellness visits, but Medicare won’t pay for a wellness visit during your first 12 months in Part B.

 Both services are free of charge (no deductible, no copay) if the following conditions are met:

-But make sure that you ask specifically for either of these services by name.
-If you ask for a “physical,” Medicare will not cover it and you’ll be responsible for whatever the doctor charges — which could amount to hundreds of dollars.
+But make sure that you ask specifically for "Welcome to Medicare" or annual wellness visit by name.
+If you ask for a “physical,” Medicare will not cover it and you’ll be responsible for whatever the doctor charges.

 Visit the AARP state page for information about events, news and resources near you.